AbdulRahmanAlHamali/flutter_typeahead/README.md

     )
   )
 ```
+#### Hiding the Suggestions Box
+There are three scenarios when you can hide the suggestions box.

+Set `hideOnLoading` to true to hide the box while suggestions are being
+retrieved.
+This will also ignore the `loadingBuilder`.
+Set `hideOnEmpty`
+to true to hide the box when there are no suggestions.
+This will also ignore
+the `noItemsFoundBuilder`.
+Set `hideOnError` to true to hide the box when there
+is an error retrieving suggestions.
+This will also ignore the `errorBuilder`.

 #### Customizing the animation
 You can customize the suggestion box animation through 3 parameters: the
 `animationDuration`, the `animationStart`, and the `transitionBuilder`.